Leven Valley C of E Primary School

 • Reading spaces in school enable children to access a wide range of fiction and non-fiction texts, including stories, poems and magazines.

-• The school library has a broad selection of non-fiction books aimed at all ages and this can be used to support topic work and allow children to undertake independent and guided research.
+• The 'Reading Roost' (school library) has a broad selection of non-fiction books aimed at all ages and this can be used to support topic work and allow children to undertake independent and guided research.
 We provide regular opportunities for the children to visit the library and explore their own interests.

 • We also have an RE library that children can visit and choose a book to read in free-reading time.